 The PhD in Epidemiology is the academic doctoral degree.
-It is a research degree, centered around a major research project within a broad public health orientation and seeking to integrate related disciplines.
+It is a research degree, centered on a major research project within a broad public health orientation and seeking to integrate related disciplines.
 The program averages three to five years following a master's or other advanced degree.
 Coursework and preliminary examinations normally require two years, with the remainder of the time devoted to the research and completion of the dissertation.
 The Department specifies degree requirements within a framework prescribed by the Graduate School.

-For a checklist of doctoral degree milestones, go to the 'Degree Audit' tab of the Student Central webpage and select 'Milestones in the Life of a PhD Student.'
+For a checklist of doctoral degree milestones, go to the 'Degree Audit Checklist' section of the Students webpage and select 'Milestones in the Life of a PhD Student.'